 It’s no coincidence that a tidy home with everything stored away neatly makes for a more stress free life, as it has been proven that clutter has a profound effect on our mood and self-esteem.
 But tackling some of the clutter around the home can be a bit overwhelming.
 So to help you get started we have 10 Practical Storage Hacks to Declutter The House.

 Don’t miss our best content straight to your inbox!
 Sign up now and get our FREE newsletters packed with fun ideas and things to do with the kids, family-friendly recipes, expert advice, parenting tips and great competitions.

 If you’ve been a bit of a hoarder or family life is making your house cluttered, there are some good benefits from decluttering:

 - Your house is more attractive not only for you living in it but for visitors too

 - You might be able to do other things with your space once it is decluttered

-Here are 10 Practical Storage Hacks to help you declutter and streamline the household.
+Here are some storage hacks to help you declutter and streamline your household.

 #1.
 Simple Shoe Storage

 I don’t know about you but in our house, shoes are always piling up in the hall as everyone goes in and out.
 I like this idea where you use a coat rack panel screwed into the wall down low to hang shoes off.